Thomas Henderson (American football): Personal life

 Henderson made the news again in 2000 by winning the Lotto Texas US$28 million jackpot.
 He started a charity (East Side Youth Services & Street Outreach) and has made major donations to the East Austin community where he grew up.
 He currently gives motivational speeches and sells videos of his anti-drug seminars (HHH 56 Investments Ltd.).
 When asked by The Dallas Morning News what he does every day having won the lottery, Henderson responded, "Not a damn thing, and I don't start that until after lunch".
 He is the father of two daughters and has five grandchildren.
 Henderson says crack cocaine was his downfall, and that embarrassing his mother, family and friends ultimately changed him.
 He is now retired and lectures across the United States.

+Pearson explained that Henderson was a guest on his show and spoke about his admiration and love for the Dallas Cowboys.
+With his Dallas Cowboys gold lone star dental filling in his mouth, Henderson expressed how important it was for him to have been a member of the organization.
+Longtime Cowboys teammate and friend, former safety Charlie Waters, wrote about Henderson in his book and describes his confidence and strength and a personality Waters describes as engaging: "He could charm the Fangs off a snake."
+Henderson's smile was described by Waters to be infectious.

+In the early 1990's, Henderson built a youth football stadium in his hometown of Austin, Texas.
+This was at his alma mater Anderson High School.
+Former and current Dallas Cowboys players and various members of the community also pitched in money for construction.
+To build a track for the school Henderson also raised money by fasting on the field he helped build.
+For seven days he slept in a tent near one of the goalposts and only consumed a mixture of lemon juice, molasses, cayenne pepper and water.

+Despite his substance abuse and off field issues, his former teammates have always praised his athletic ability and talent.
+In his book "Hearing the Noise: My Life in the NFL", former teammate Preston Pearson explained some of the physical traits that contributed to Henderson's talents.
+A 215 pounder with a large wingspan akin to a person seven feet tall.
+"Henderson was not just a great football player.
+He was a great athlete."